reactjs/react.dev/beta/src/pages/apis/usestate.md

 ```

 </Sandpack>

+In this example, if you can't modify the parent component to track it, derived state is the right solution.

 When you can, try to avoid derived state.
 However, derived state is better than updating state in an effect.
 This is because calling the `set` function in render restarts a render immediately without waiting for child components.